Hot Composting:

 1. You can create a considerable amount of compost in as little as 3-4 weeks.

-3. Hot composting will kill most weed seeds and other pathogens.
+2. There is less smell from a hot pile.3.
+Hot composting will kill most weed seeds and other pathogens.

 4. Hot, quick composting preserves more nutrients in the finished compost.
 It is better for your plants.